-This what happened to Linux, nodejs, Ruby etc..
-I’ve believed in it much so I joined sourceforge joined a team, also started a project myself even.
-I followed this radical concept through the years and publish my projects openly on github.
-It was fun and there is some sort of social acceptance when people see your ugly looking code yet they accept it and submit their own ugly looking code as well.
+This is what happened to Linux, nodejs, Ruby, etc..
+I’ve believed in it much so I joined Sourceforge joined a team, also started a project myself even.
+I followed this radical concept through the years and publish my projects openly on Github.
+It was fun and there is some sort of social acceptance when people see your ugly-looking code yet they accept it and submit their ugly-looking code as well.

-Facebook, Apple, Google these companies are worth trillions of dollars and they all at one point when they are still small companies depended on open source.
+Facebook, Apple, Google these companies are worth trillions of dollars, and they all at one point when they are still small companies depended on open source.
 Their founders built an MVP and took money from VCs and then had to responsibly return their money 10x.
 They eventually all cashed out and now driving luxury sports cars.
-Meanwhile present day Linux desktop is still dead.
-Open source maintainers abandoning projects due to lack of time and interest.
+Meanwhile present-day Linux desktop is still dead.
+Open source maintainers abandon projects due to lack of time and interest.
 They say why not just use GPL but if you license your code using GPL you will not have users.
-Developers can’t even share the name of the software they are putting your code into because of these NDA they signed.
+Developers can’t even share the name of the software they are putting your code into because of the NDA they signed.
 Sometimes it’s just a simple request like attribution and compliance is still uncommon.

-Life as a open source maintainer is sometimes a life threatening endeavor
+Life as an open-source maintainer is sometimes a life threatening endeavor

 Society, Conglomerates, and Capitalism killed free software and nobody cared.
 It’s all about 10x ROI and taking advantage of some poor idiot programmer clueless in business.